Please note, the order volume has been updated. This is due to package and minimum order quantities.

 In Australia seismic category C2 is required in most cases for structural elements due to the ground acceleration zones mentioned earlier.
 Seismic category C2 is also required for non-structural elements for high importance buildings and high ground acceleration zones.

 Whereas for buildings with a low importance class in low ground acceleration zones seismic category C1 is required.

 At Hilti our engineering team can help you design your anchor systems – just contact your local office for more details.

-Or, you can use our Hilti PROFIS Anchor design software.
+Or, you can use our Hilti PROFIS Engineering software.
 This includes code compliant Hilti products in 2D and 3D with relevant documentation and specifications.

-Our PROFIS Anchor software performs seismic calculations according to EOTA TR 045.
+Our PROFIS Engineering software performs seismic calculations according to EOTA TR 045.
 This gives three solutions for anchoring base plates in seismic areas: